RetroDECK/ES-DE/INSTALL-DEV.md

 [https://cmake.org/download](https://cmake.org/download)

+Download the _MinGW-w64 based_ version of GCC: \
 [https://jmeubank.github.io/tdm-gcc](https://jmeubank.github.io/tdm-gcc)

 After installation, make a copy of `TDM-GCC-64\bin\mingw32-make` to `make` just for convenience.

+Version 9.2.0 of MinGW has been confirmed to work fine, but 10.3.0 appears broken as it causes huge performance problems for the FFmpeg function avfilter_graph_free() with execution times going from milliseconds to hundreds of milliseconds or even seconds.

 Note that most GDB builds for Windows have broken Python support so that pretty printing won't work.
 The recommended MinGW distribution should work fine though.